Cisco-AMP/java_security/blog.md

 This is a little contrived, but not unreasonable considering that modern web apps are usually library soup.
 Additionally, bringing the dependency in will make this section much simpler.

-The idea here is to use reflection to implement our exploit `Collection` in a manner similar to the recap section.
+The idea here is to use reflection to implement our exploit `Collection` in a manner similar to the reflection recap section.
 Therefore, the exploit creation method will look something like this.
 ```java
 private static Collection<String> makeExploitCollection() {